Say goodbye to dry overcooked grilled chicken, and say hello to moist, succulent, and flavorful Smoked Spatchcock Chicken.

 - Wood for smoking – I like to use apple, oak, pecan, or other fruitwood such as cherry or pear when smoking chicken because they have a lighter flavor that won’t overwhelm the meat’s delicate flavor.
 However, you can use hickory or mesquite too, but keep in mind that these woods have a stronger flavor, and a little goes a long way.

-- Meat thermometer – is essential to ensure that your poultry cooks to the proper temperature but doesn’t overcook and dry out.
-I have an external wifi thermometer and alarm, so I can monitor both the chicken’s temperature and the smoker’s temperature on my phone.
-An external read thermometer is best because you don’t have to lift the grill lid to check your meat’s temperature continually.
+- Meat thermometer – ensures that your poultry cooks to the proper temperature but doesn’t overcook and dry out.
+I have an external Wi-Fi thermometer and alarm to monitor the meat’s and the smoker’s temperature on my phone.
+An external read thermometer is best because you don’t have to constantly lift the grill lid to check your meat’s temperature.
 However, any instant-read meat thermometer will work.

 - To spatchcock or butterfly the chicken, remove the neck and any giblets from the cavity and place the whole bird on a cutting board, breast side down.
 Use the kitchen shears to cut down the ribs on one side of the backbone and then the other and remove it.
 Turn the bird over and flatten it by pushing it down hard with the heel of your hand.

 - To make the smoked chicken rub, combine the chili powder, garlic powder, brown sugar, kosher salt, and ground black pepper in a small bowl.
-Pat the chicken dry with a paper towel and use a pastry brush to coat the chicken with olive oil.
-Sprinkle the rub evenly over the entire chicken and let it sit covered for one to twenty-four hours.
-If the chicken isn’t going to be smoked within the hour, be sure to keep it refrigerated.
-If it is refrigerated, take it out of the fridge about one hour before cooking to allow it to come to room temperature.
+Pat the poultry dry with a paper towel and use a pastry brush to coat the bird with olive oil.
+Sprinkle the rub evenly over the entire bird and let it sit covered for one to twenty-four hours.
+If the meat isn’t smoked within the hour, keep it refrigerated.
+If refrigerated, take it out of the fridge about one hour before cooking to allow it to come to room temperature.

 - When ready to smoke the chicken, prepare your grill or smoker according to the manufacturer’s directions.
 For a Big Green Egg, add a layer of charcoal, then sprinkle a handful of wood chips or a chunk or two of wood.
 Add another layer of charcoal and another layer of chips and light the fire.
 Preheat the Egg to 250 degrees F. Add the plate-setter, then the cooking grid.

-- Place the spatchcocked chicken, skin side up on the cooking grid, and insert the meat temperature probe (if using) in the thickest part of the breast, not touching the bone.
+- Place the spatchcocked chicken skin side up on the cooking grid, and insert the meat temperature probe (if using) in the thickest part of the breast, not touching the bone.
 Close the lid and let it smoke.
 Resist the urge to lift the lid and peek.
-Continually lifting the lid makes it harder to control the temperature and lets the heat and smoke out, which means that it will take longer for the chicken to cook properly.
+Continually lifting the lid makes it harder to control the temperature and lets the heat and smoke out, so it will take longer for the poultry to cook properly.

 - Plan on smoking the chicken for about four hours or until the internal temperature reaches 160 degrees F. Carefully remove the bird, cover loosely with aluminum foil and let it rest for twenty minutes.
 While it rests, the internal temperature will come up to 165 degrees F., which is the recommended safe temperature for poultry.